s-victor/TinyPedal/docs/customization.md

 `Brake name` column is full vehicle class name plus brake name that must match in-game vehicle.

-`Failure Thickness (mm)` column is millimeter thickness threshold at brake failure and affects brake wear calculation.
+`Failure (mm)` column is millimeter thickness threshold at brake failure and affects brake wear calculation.
 See [Brake Wear](#brake-wear) widget for details.

 `Heatmap name` column is heatmap style name selector.
 Click on heatmap selector to open drop down list and select a heatmap style.